-Realizing the education gap for individuals with learning differences aged 18 and above, MIJ then set-up two different programs, the Weekend Special Education Program (WE-SPED) & Adult Special Education Program (A-SPED) to focus on intervention, social skills, behavioural management, and moral values.
+Realising the education gap for individuals with learning differences aged 18 and above, MIJ then set-up two different programs, the Weekend Special Education Program (WE-SPED) & the WorkReadiness Adult Program (WRAP) to focus on intervention, social skills, behavioural management, and moral values.

 These 300 Individuals, ranging from age, 4 to 30 years old are now a part of 6 different Special Education programs provided by MIJ.
 They are being served at 3 centers located across Singapore - Changi Road, Jurong, and Woodlands.

 The school was first founded by Husband & Wife, Mohammad Ali Dawood and Faraliza Zainal.

 It began when Ashraf, at the age of 18 months, was diagnosed with a rare disease, tuberous sclerosis.
 The disease caused a benign tumor to develop on a vein leading to his brain.
 This restricted blood flow, and a doctor warmed that Ashraf might start experiencing seizures.
 “And true enough, at two years old, he had an epilepsy attack,” she said.
 The fits, sometimes three a night, kept them up at night.
 Then their problems snowballed when Ashraf turned three.

 He was diagnosed with autism and sensory integrated dysfunction, a condition that makes it difficult for him to feel his body’s limits.
 Said Mr Ali: “At one stage, he wouldn’t stop eating until he vomited.
 He couldn’t feel that he was full.”It wasn’t until a friend told her that God had given her Ashraf “because he knows that you are the only one who can bear and raise him”, that she finally embraced the situation.